Jill A. Pryor: Career

 Pryor joined the white shoe law firm of Bondurant, Mixson & Elmore LLP in Atlanta as an associate in 1989, becoming a partner in 1997, a position she held before going on the bench in 2014.
-In private practice, she represented both plaintiffs and defendants in civil litigation in state and federal courts at both the trial and appellate level, including in tort law, intellectual property, shareholder resolution, and corporate governance cases.
+In private practice, she represented both plaintiffs and defendants in civil litigation in state and federal courts at both the trial and appellate level, including in tort law, contract law, intellectual property, shareholder resolution, and corporate governance cases.
 She has served on the State Bar of Georgia Board of Governors and on the Board of Directors for the Georgia Legal Services Program.
 She has served as President of the Georgia Association of Women Lawyers and as Chair of the State Bar of Georgia's Appellate Practice Section.
 Additionally, Pryor was formerly a member of the Lawyers Advisory Committee of the United States Court of Appeals for the Eleventh Circuit as well as a member of the Executive Committee of the American Bar Association's Council of Appellate Lawyers.